Ghost Rider (2007 film)

-Ghost Rider is a 2007 American superhero film based on the Marvel Comics character of the same name.
-The film was written and directed by Mark Steven Johnson, known for helming 2003's Daredevil previously, and stars Nicolas Cage as Johnny Blaze / Ghost Rider, with Eva Mendes, Wes Bentley, Sam Elliott, Donal Logue, Matt Long, and Peter Fonda in supporting roles.
+Ghost Rider is a 2007 American superhero film written and directed by Mark Steven Johnson.
+Based on the Marvel Comics character of the same name, it was produced by Columbia Pictures in association with Marvel Entertainment, Crystal Sky Pictures, and Relativity Media, and distributed by Sony Pictures Releasing.
+The film stars Nicolas Cage as the titular character, with Eva Mendes, Wes Bentley, Sam Elliott, Donal Logue, Matt Long, and Peter Fonda in supporting roles.
+The film follows Johnny Blaze, a motorcycle stuntman who sells his soul and becomes the Ghost Rider, a bounty hunter of evil demons.

 Ghost Rider was released on February 16, 2007, in the United States.
-The film was met with negative reviews from critics, but was a box office success, earning $228.7 million worldwide on a $110 million budget.
+The film was met with negative reviews from critics and grossed $228.7 million worldwide against a $110 million budget.
 Ghost Rider was released on DVD, Blu-ray and UMD on June 12, 2007.
 A sequel, titled Ghost Rider: Spirit of Vengeance, was released on February 17, 2012, with Cage reprising his role.

 Plot

-The demon Mephistopheles sends his bounty hunter of the damned, the Ghost Rider, to retrieve the contract of San Venganza for control of a thousand corrupt souls.
+The demon Mephisto sends his bounty hunter, the Ghost Rider, to retrieve the contract of San Venganza for control of a thousand dark souls.
 Seeing that the agreement would give Mephistopheles the power to bring hell on Earth, the Rider refuses and escapes with it.
 In 1986, Mephistopheles reaches out to 17-year-old Johnny Blaze, offering to cure his father's cancer in exchange for Johnny's soul.
-The next morning, Johnny awakens to discover the cancer cured, but his father dies later that same day from burns sustained in a stunt accident.
-Johnny accuses Mephistopheles of causing his father's death, but Mephistopheles considers his side of the contract fulfilled and promises to see Johnny again.
+The next morning, Johnny awakens to discover the cancer cured, but his father dies later from burns sustained in a stunt accident.
+Johnny accuses Mephistopheles of causing his father's death, but Mephistopheles considers his side of the contract fulfilled and promises to see Johnny again as Mephistopheles takes Johnny's soul.
+Instead of running away with his girlfriend, Roxanne Simpson as planned, Johnny just rode off.

-Mephistopheles' son Blackheart comes to Earth and seeks aid from the Hidden (three fallen angels bonded with the elements of air, earth, and water) to find the lost contract of San Venganza.

-In 2007, Johnny has become a famous stunt motorcycle rider.
-He runs into his former sweetheart Roxanne Simpson, now a news reporter, whom he abandoned after his father's death.
+In the present, Johnny has become a famous motorcycle stuntman.
+He survives a near-fatal crash after leaping over a field of semi trucks.
+Later he runs into his ex-girlfriend, Roxanne, now a news reporter, just before he lands a motorcycle stunt where he clears a football field over blackhawk helicopters while their blade rotors were spinning.
 He convinces her to attend a dinner date.
+Meanwhile, Mephistopheles' son Blackheart comes to Earth and seeks aid from the Hidden (three fallen angels bonded with the elements of air, earth, and water) to find the lost contract of San Venganza.

 Mephistopheles makes Johnny the new Ghost Rider and offers to return his soul if he defeats Blackheart.
 Johnny transforms into the Ghost Rider, his flesh burning off his skeleton, and kills the earth angel Gressil.
-He then uses the Penance Stare, a power that causes mortals to feel all the pain they have caused others, searing their soul, on a street thug.
+He then uses the Penance Stare, a power that causes mortals to feel all the pain they have caused others, on a street thug, searing his soul.
 The next day, he meets a man called the Caretaker, who knows about the Ghost Rider's history.
 He assures Johnny that what happened was real and will happen again, especially at night, when he is near an evil soul.